All of the Six Flags Locations in the US | Easily Explained

 Every one of the bobsled vehicles showcases a flag of a country that participated in those Olympics.

-Discovery Kingdom has had quite a past, as it has changed names four separate times.
+Six Flags Discovery Kingdom has had quite a past, having changed park names four separate times.

 This 135 acre park features 40 total rides, 10 roller coasters and 3 water rides.